Azure/Avere/src/go/cmd/vmscaler/README.md

 The VMScaler automatically runs as a systemd service.
 The logs for the service are under /var/log/vmscaler/ directory.
 The process is self-restarting.

 The number of VMs deployed is controlled by setting the `TOTAL_NODES` on the resource group.
 An empty resource group starts out with 0 nodes.

+## Deletion of VMSS Instances

+After the VMScaler deploys, the file `delete_vmss_instance.sh` is written to the user directory.
+This file can be run on any VMSS instance within the resource group of the VMScaler to delete the instance.
+Once the instance is deleted, the capacity decreases by 1.

+One method of scaling down the VMSS nodes is to call this script when the node has gone idle.
+The VMScaler will automatically scale down the instances all the way to 0 if necessary.